turtle7373/cs330projectcode/README.md

 Bryan Nguyen

+To test you can download the part1 and part2 jar files.
+Open command prompt and locate file and use java -jar jarfilename.jar

 part 1
 The program takes in your id which is 5 digits long.
 If it isn't 5 digits long you must re-enter it.